-The loss allowance for other receivables from customers in relation to contractual arrangements is recognised in full by the related party referred to previously.
+The loss allowance for other receivables from customers in relation to contractual arrangements is recognised in full by the company.
+The movement in these credit loss allowances is disclosed in Note 16.

 Credit loss allowances include specific provisions against credit impaired individual exposures with the amount of the provisions being equivalent to the balances attributable to credit impaired receivables.